-BMO CashBack Mastercard Review
+BMO CashBack Mastercard review

-This card has a low $15,000 annual income requirement, which makes it accessible, even for students.
+The BMO CashBack Mastercard has a low $15,000 annual income requirement, which makes it accessible, even for students.
 And, because it’s from a big bank, the card is perfect for those who want to maintain all their accounts with one provider while enjoying the security of banking with a major household name.
+We break down the card’s features and how to use it in the most savvy way possible.

-Annual fee | $0 |
+Annual fee: $0

-Groceries are a big spending category for most Canadians, and the BMO CashBack Mastercard offers an easy and accessible way to earn cash on this regular expense.
+Groceries are a big spending category for most Canadians, especially with high food costs right now, and this card offers an easy and accessible way to earn cash on this regular expense.
 Pay for food at a grocery store and you’ll get 3% back—the highest earn rate in this category of any no-fee cash back credit card in Canada.
-Its closest competitor, the PC Financial World Elite, technically allows for a 3% return on groceries but through its rewards program.
-And there is a personal income requirement of $80,000 minimum.
-The $15,000 personal income requirement of the BMO CashBack Mastercard makes its excellent cash-back rate very accessible.
+Its closest competitor, the PC World Elite Mastercard, technically allows for a 3% return on groceries, but through its rewards program and only at select stores.
+It’s important to note that this earn rate is capped at the first $500 in grocery purchases per monthly statement period, after which time you’ll earn the card’s base rate of 0.5%.
+This cap resets every month, so it’s possible you won’t even hit it.

 As a credit card, you can us it anywhere Mastercard is accepted.
 And, outside of more “typical” grocery stores, you can also earn 3% cash back on groceries from No-Frills and Walmart Supercentre grocery store locations.
 You can use this card at Costco, but be aware that since Costco is a discount warehouse and not considered a grocery store, you’ll receive 0.5% cash back instead on grocery purchases there.